 Lewis & Clark has a reputation for preparing excellent teachers of the liberal arts.
-The Master of Arts in Teaching (M.A.T.) with Initial Teaching License continues this tradition by offering candidates the opportunity to teach at the middle level or high school grades.
+The Master of Arts in Teaching (M.A.T.) with Preliminary Teaching License continues this tradition by offering candidates the opportunity to teach at the middle level or high school grades.
 Our program prepares new teachers to think analytically about their subject matter and the school curriculum, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling.

 The Preservice M.A.T. in Social Studies degree complements similar programs in other subject areas and early childhood/ elementary education.
 These programs all stress a strong disciplinary background and commitment to critical appraisal of curriculum in the candidate’s field.